 Talk about Costa Rica and you usually talk about the safari adventures in the jungles.
 You might talk about visiting the beaches and meeting some of the locals.
-Driving in Costa Rica is a scary experience if you only have memories of driving in Europe and North America.
-It’s an adventure in itself and it’s bound to get the adrenaline pumping through your veins.
+Driving in Costa Rica is an experience you're also likely to talk about if you only have memories of driving in Europe and North America.
+It’s an adventure in itself and is bound to get the adrenaline pumping through your veins.
 Here are some of the nuances you need to get used to if you intend on renting a car during your stay.

 Ticos Drivers are Crazy!

 It’s a harsh subheading to kick off this article but it’s true.
 Drivers in Costa Rica are simply crazy.
 You don’t have right of way as a pedestrian and people are very casual about safety.
 They’ll happily barrel on by despite a huge cliff drop a few inches from their rear wheel.
 If you value your life, let them pass and don’t try to get into a fight with a Tico driver.

 Anyone can drive a vehicle in Costa Rica if they have a valid driver’s licence.
 Your licence from your country of residence will suffice.
 Your visa must be valid for it to be enabled within the country.
 This is a real problem for tourists who don’t need visas to enter the country.
 You may well need a visa to actually drive a car, though.

 It’s common in many Latin countries to not have street lights and signs.
 The same thing applies to addresses.
 If you’re planning on driving somewhere, take a map and don’t rely on spotting a sign to guide you.
 Make sure you know precisely where you’re going.
 Take a local guide if you need to.
 You don’t want to risk getting lost on these poorly maintained roads.